brunchwnewton/aethic-code/files/resources/records/active_reasoning/projective_gravity_celestial_field_guide_WEB_v15.md

 # PART IV — IDENTITIES AND THEOREMS

+> ### ◆ A NOTE ON THE TAGS IN THIS PART
-*These are the durable results of versions 6 through 14.
-They are stated here in full because they are the theory's content; each must be re-derived in the new architecture rather than assumed, and Part VIII lists that as a regression test.*
+> Every result below was verified or derived **in the architecture of versions 6 through 14**.
+They are stated in full because they are the theory's content, but within version 15 they carry the tag **[C]** — *conditional on the static regression of §VIII.1*.
+Where a bracket below reads $[V]$ or $[D]$, it records the status of the original computation, not a claim that the result has been re-established here.
+>
+> **What the condition now amounts to is much less than it was.** §VIII.1 discharges the central link — Law II's static limit really does give great-circle meridians with quotient $\mathbb{RP}^3$, and that is now *derived* rather than required.
+What remains conditional is the step from the derived static geometry to each specific number.

 ## IV.1 The twin theorem [V]